I could not be more excited for my first capstone project at Flatiron School. Eight weeks flew by in the blink of an eye!

 Welcome to your Space Exploration, where you can select your space crew, pick your favorite spacecraft (powered by SpaceX), and infinite amount of planets in our Solar System to travel to!

-I am currently enrolled in Flatiron's part-time Software Engineering program, and have decided to blog my coding journey.
+This is my Module 1 capstone project with Flatiron School.
 I believe one of the catalyst to becoming a good programmer is to welcome constructive criticism.
 Feel free to drop a message. 🙂

 Keep Calm, and Code On.